 We and our financial professionals are paid each time you trade in your broker-dealer account or make a new investment.
 This type of payment is typically called a "commission," but may also be called a "sales charge," "sales load," or "markup."
 This type of payment presents a conflict of interest for us and our financial professionals because it creates an incentive for us and our financial professionals to recommend that you trade often and make additional investments.
 Commission rates and amounts vary depending upon the investment category, specific investment, share class, and size or amount of your transaction.
-These varying commission rates and amounts also present a conflict of interest for us and our financial professionals because they create an incentive for us and our financial professionals to recommend that you purchase investment categories, specific investments, and share classes that pay us the highest rate of compensation and increase the size or amount of your transactions.
+These varying commission rates and amounts also present a conflict of interest for us and our financial professionals because they create an incentive for us and our financial professionals to recommend that you professionals because they create an incentive for us and our financial professionals to recommend that you purchase investment categories, specific investments, and share classes that pay us the highest rate of compensation and increase the size or amount of your transactions.
 For additional information about commission rates, please see our current Fee Schedule available at www.westminsterfinancial.com.